This is article #4 out of 50 in The Startup Marketing Playbook.

-Imagine the CRM (Customer Relationship Management software) as the brain or “mothership” of your sales and marketing team.
-The CRM is used to track every person that is interacted with in your funnel.
+Imagine the CRM (Customer Relationship Management software) as the brain of your sales and marketing team.
+The CRM is used to track every person who interacts with in your funnel.

-Every time a lead downloads an ebook, or speaks to you on the phone, that action is tracked in the CRM.
+Every time a lead downloads an ebook or speaks with you on the phone, that action is tracked in the CRM.
 Each time you engage with that lead, you have a record of what you have told them so far and what you need to do to move them along in the buyer journey.

-Needless to say, the CRM is a primary component of your organization’s sales and marketing stack (the set of tools you use), right next to your marketing automation system.
-For a new B2B startup just building the team and launching your first CRM, let’s break down how to approach it:
+The CRM is a primary component of your organization’s sales and marketing stack (the set of tools you use), alongside your marketing automation system.
+For a new B2B startup just building your team and launching your first CRM, here is how to approach it:

 1. Analyze your team structure and sales process

-There are a myriad of different CRMs available, and each caters to different types of companies and sales processes.
+Many different CRMs are available, and each caters to different types of companies and sales processes.
 The most widely used is Salesforce.
-Many other choices like Hubspot CRM, RelateIQ, Pipedrive and Close.io may also be considered.
-As you are evaluating which CRM is right for you, consider:
+Other choices include Hubspot CRM, RelateIQ, Pipedrive and Close.io.
+As you evaluate which CRM is right for you, consider:

 What degree of flexibility do you need?

-The benefit of a product like Salesforce is that it offers an extreme degree of flexibility and customization.
+The benefit of a product like Salesforce is that it offers great flexibility and customization.
 The downside is that it is far more complex to work with and build.
-Does your team need that level of complexity, or would something automatically configured out of the box be sufficient?
+Does your team need that level of complexity, or would something configured “out of the box” be sufficient?

 How large will your sales team grow?

 Some products (e.g. Pipedrive) are often used by smaller teams in lower volume sales environments.
-For example, if you are running an agency services business where you aren’t bringing on an unlimited volume of customer transactions, a smaller, easier to use CRM might make sense.
+For example, if you are running an agency services business with a limited volume of customer transactions, a smaller, easier-to-use CRM might make sense.

 How sophisticated or simplistic is your sales process?

 Are you selling multiple products at multiple price points, or is a sale typically the same each time?
-Do you expect to have a large team with many sales reps, or are more of your sales happening transactionally on your website?
+Do you expect to have a large team with many sales reps or will more of your sales happen on your website?